Winter-Proof Your Workforce: Keeping Employees Warm on the Job

-To create a safe and comfortable work environment for your farm employees, it’s important to address the specific challenges posed by cold weather on the farm.
+To create a safe and comfortable work environment for your farm employees, it’s important to address the specific challenges cold weather brings to the farm.

 (Canva)

-What started as a mild winter is bound to become brutal as heavy snow loads and plummeting temperatures are forecasted to blanket most of the U.S. from coast to coast.
-While most of the country will stay bundled up inside, farmers and their employees don’t have the luxury of skipping work for a snow day.
+What started as a mild winter is bound to become brutal as plunging, dangerous temperatures sweep across much of the U.S. While most of the country will stay bundled up inside, farmers and their employees don’t have the luxury of skipping work for a snow day.

 To create a safe and comfortable work environment for your farm employees, it’s important to address the specific challenges posed by cold weather on the farm.
 As temperatures begin to drop, consider implementing the following tips to keep your crew safe, warm and productive: